bitpressio/docker-for-php-developers-errata/errata.md

 You can also safely skip this command from the terminal and use a MySQL GUI client to connect as shown in the next section.

+## Chapter 4: Development Tools

-### :no_entry_sign: Page 53
+### :no_entry_sign: Page 44 - Incorrect information about env changes

-The text contains a statement that is technically incorrect about `docker-compose restart` on page 53 of the text:
+The text contains a statement that is technically incorrect about restarting a container:

 __Original text:__

-> For environment changes to take effect in a container, you need to restart it with `docker-compose restart`.
-After restarting, you should see something similar to [Figure 4.6](#figure-4-6).
+> You should see "WORLD" printed when you echo the `$HELLO` environment variable inside of the running container.
+If you change the value of the variable, you should see the value reflected when you restart the container.

 __Corrected:__

-> For environment changes to take effect in a container, you can run `docker-compose up` to recreate the container.
-After it starts, you should see something similar to [Figure 4.6](#figure-4-6).
+> You should see "WORLD" printed when you echo the `$HELLO` environment variable inside of the running container.
+If you change the value of the variable, you should see the value reflected when stop the container and recreate it with `docker-compose up`.

 Changes to environment variables are not updated after restarting with `docker-compose restart`.
 See the [docker-compose restart](https://docs.docker.com/compose/reference/restart/) documentation for more info.

-## Chapter 4: Development Tools

 ### :bug: Listing 4.9: Adding an xdebug ini file